 Psychiatric Injuries Can Take Various Forms: Both Mental and Physical

-The DIR notes that Psychiatric Injuries are Compensable under California Law California law which permits compensation for a wide range of disability resulting from job-related mental stress.
+The DIR notes that Psychiatric Injuries are Compensable under California Law California law.
+This permits compensation for a wide range of disabilities resulting from job-related mental stress.
 It also notes that psychological stress may produce mental disorders, physical disorders or both.

 The DIR Believes in Increased Standard to Prove Psychiatric Injuries

 In their information, the DIR notes that changes in the law have tightened eligibility and created a higher threshold of evidence in proving cases of mental stress-related disability.
 The DIR notes that psychiatric stress cases involve expensive litigation, further, the costs of providing treatment, evaluation, and compensation can be extremely high.

 As an Injured Worker, How Will This Article Help You?